ActivityWatch/docs/getting-started.rst

 .. note::
     Autostart is set up automatically by the Windows installer and for Arch Linux by the AUR package (if your desktop environment supports `XDG Autostart <https://wiki.archlinux.org/index.php/XDG_Autostart>`_).

-You might want to make ``aw-qt`` start automatically on login using the We hope to automate this for you in the future but for now you'll have to do it yourself.
+You might want to make ``aw-qt`` start automatically on login using the .profile or .xinitrc files.
+We hope to automate this for you in the future but for now you'll have to do it yourself.
 Searching the web for "autostart application <your operating system>" should get you some good results that don't take long.